What is Big Dry Friday?

 Big Dry Friday is a day to recognise the importance of rural and regional Australia, to connect city and country and to provide support where it's needed most.

 The concept is simple….
-On a Friday, once a year, city people forego (or match) what they might spend on a nice lunch or drinks and donate it to support rural Australia.
+On a Friday, once a year, city people forgo (or match) what they might spend on a nice lunch or drinks and donate it to support rural Australia.

 How it began